-ADVANCED PHARMACEUTICAL COMPOUNDING is is an accredited 15 hour (1.5 CEUs) practice-based course designed for pharmacists, technicians, and marketers who want to learn more advanced compounding skills and techniques for the community patient.
+ADVANCED PHARMACEUTICAL COMPOUNDING is an accredited 15 hour (1.5 CEUs) practice-based course designed for pharmacists, technicians, and marketers who want to learn more advanced compounding skills and techniques for the community patient.
 Both non-sterile and sterile dosage forms will be covered however emphasis will be placed on non-sterile dosage forms.

 Physicians and other healthcare professionals are welcome to attend.